This article has links to products and services we love, which we may make commission from.

 Española Way (north of 14th Street between Washington and Pennsylvania Avenues) is a cultural hub where visitors can shop, dine, and stay.

-The most famous, or should we say infamous, hotel in the area, is the Esme, previous hideaway of gangsters such as Al Capone.
+The most famous, or should we say infamous, hotel in the area is the Esme, a previous hideaway of gangsters such as Al Capone.